Displaying

 Use a part-based layout

-As an extra feature, WebWriter can display your widget’s editing elements separately from the widget’s content.
+As an extra feature, WebWriter can display your widget’s configuration options separately from the widget’s content.

-For this, the widget’s editing element needs the attribute part="action".
+For this, the widget’s editing element needs the attribute part="options".
 It should be a single element and a direct child of the widget.

-To accomplish this for our example above, we simply add the part="action"to the our input element:
+To accomplish this for our example above, we simply add the part="options"to the our input element:

 export default class CoolWidget extends LitElementWw {